Plants in pots

 Eremophila lachnocalyx

 We planted this low growing shrub, 1.75m high, with interesting grey foliage and purple flowers, in a pot, in March 2021.
 Needs good air movement and a warm spot – tolerates only light frosts.
 Native to central WA.
 First flowers 4/21.
-This plant does not like all the rain of 12/21-1/22.
+This plant does not like all the rain of December 2021-January 2022 - looks poorly.

 Eremophila pinnatifida

-We planted this compact shrub, 1.5m x 1.5m, with pale to deep blue flowers in May 2020.
+We planted this compact shrub, 1.5m x 1.5m, with pale to deep blue flowers, first in September 2009 and then in March 2014.
 This species is native to central WA.
+First plant died over winter 2010 and the second quite promptly too.

 Eremophila platycalyx subsp. platycalyx